-There are additional constraints as well: approximately 79% of the land in Stratton is in public or semipublic ownership, while the remaining landscape that is available for potential development is generally characterized by steep wooded slopes, by soils with a shallow depth to bedrock and by upland wetlands.
-These characteristics indicate probable limits for onsite sewage disposal.
-As a result, the Stratton Zoning Ordinance allows, as the maximum ratio of housing units to acreage, only one unit per two acres.
+There are additional constraints as well.
+Approximately 79% of the land in Stratton is in public or semipublic ownership, while the remaining landscape that is available for potential development is generally characterized by steep wooded slopes, by soils with a shallow depth to bedrock, and by upland wetlands.
+These characteristics indicate probable limitations for onsite sewage disposal.
+As a result, the Stratton Zoning Ordinance allows, as the maximum ratio of housing units to acreage, only one unit per two acres, with the exception of CR 3 which allows one per acre if conditions allow.

 In regard to these limitations, the Stratton Planning Commission finds that affordable housing could only be placed in areas that were served by municipal / community sewer and water systems.
 Currently all of these systems are within the boundaries of the resort.
 As of July 1, 1997, the entire Stratton Mountain water and sewer system is under the control and ownership of the Winhall / Stratton Fire District, a legislatively approved municipality.
-Recognizing these constraints, the Stratton Town Plan of 1987 directed that a new zoning ordinance addressing the issue of affordable housing be prepared.
+Recognizing these constraints, the Stratton Town Plan of 1987 directed that a new Zoning Ordinance addressing the issue of affordable housing be prepared.
 This issue has since been addressed.
 We continue to believe that our recommendation will be an ongoing, integral part of Stratton's zoning ordinance.
-The following are necessary elements as printed in the current Bylaws:
+The following are necessary elements as printed in the current Ordinance: